1981 NBA Finals: Game 1

 No one figured this series to be much of a Finals.
 Houston, in fact, had lost its previous dozen games to the Celtics, including a 4–0 series sweep in the previous years' playoffs.
 But Malone, who had averaged nearly 28 points and 15 rebounds over the season, would have none of the "Boston Curse".
 He came into the series fired up, going so far as to call the Celtics "chumps".
 The Celtics, meanwhile, were coming off three close games in the Eastern Conference finals in upsetting the heavily favored Philadelphia 76ers.
-So, the Celtics were understandably flat.
+So, the Celtics were tired and flat.

 Houston led 57–51 at the half and kept that intensity through the game.
 Late in the fourth period, with the Celtics trailing 87–84, Bird put up an 18-footer from the right side.
 As soon as he turned it loose, he immediately rushed in for the rebound.
 He caught the ball in midair as his momentum was carrying him out of bounds on the baseline just right of the lane.
 In an instant, he switched the ball to his left hand (a right-handed shot would have hit the side of the backboard) and flipped it in the basket.
 Bird would finish with 18 points, 21 rebounds, and nine assists.
 Moses Malone would grab 15 rebounds, but was held to 13 points.

 The crowd went nuts over Bird's shot, with general manager Red Auerbach leading the cheers.
 Bill Russell, who was broadcasting the game for CBS, looked on in disbelief.

-"Larry was able to make the play", said Russell, "because he not only knew where the ball was going to land, he knew that he knew."

 The shot carried Boston to a 98–95 win and Auerbach proclaimed, "It was one of the best shots I've ever seen a player make."